 Internal communication managers should prioritize gaining a true understanding of change processes.
 This coordinates consistent messages that clearly communicate change.
 Valuable information can be delivered via email, but face-to-face communication is preferable.
 Team meetings are a great way to spread important messages, which when leveraged with digital communication is the perfect combination.

 It can be difficult to overcome the shock that comes with change, but staff inevitably will.
 When they come out the other side, staff will begin to react.
 Some take longer to react than others, so it’s important to respect and understand the individual needs of your workforce.

 A common reaction to change is resistance.
-This is arguably the biggest threat to your change strategy, so it’s essential you can identify and address resistance to change.
+This is arguably the biggest threat to your change strategy, so it’s essential you can identify and address resistance to changeresistance to change.
 Resentment and fear can make it difficult to align staff perspective with the best interests of your strategy.

 Change managers must carefully plan for this eventuality, or face a stranglehold on progress.
 When you’re planning a change project, evaluate the potential objections that will come up.
 This allows you to prepare responses in advance, so you’re ready to convert resisters to change champions.
 Prioritize staff well-being throughout the change process, offering high-end support for concerned employees.

 A positive turning point is when staff seem willing to explore change.
 You will have overcome the biggest obstacle, so now is the time to offer direction.
 Reinforce change organization-wide, with a positive mindset to keep the ball rolling.
 Once you’ve gathered momentum, make sure you don’t drop the ball!